nvk747/training-material/topics/statistics/tutorials/PAPAA@0.1.8/tutorial.md

 {: .comment}

 ## **PanCancer alternative genes pathwaymapper**
-In this step we combine classifier weights,copy number information, recalculate metrics for positive samples, visuvalize distribution for AUROC and AUPR for all genes and metrics for each gene.
+In this step we combine classifier weights,copy number information, recalculate metrics for positive samples, visualize distribution for AUROC and AUPR for all genes and metrics for each gene.

 > ### {% icon hands_on %} Hands-on: alternative genes pathway mapper for ERBB2_PIK3CA_KRAS_AKT1 model
 >